libdebug/libdebug/docs/multithreading/multithreading.md

 ## :material-share: Shared and Unshared State
 Each thread has its own register set, stack, and instruction pointer.
 However, the virtual address space is shared among all threads.
 This means that threads can access the same memory and share the same code.

+!!!
+EXAMPLE "How to access TLS?"
+    While the virtual address space is shared between threads, each thread has its own [Thread Local Storage (TLS)](https://en.wikipedia.org/wiki/Thread-local_storage) area.
+As it stands, **libdebug** does not provide a direct interface to the TLS area.

+Let's see a couple of things to keep in mind when debugging multi-threaded applications with **libdebug**.

 ### :material-sign-caution: Software Breakpoints

 Software breakpoints are implemented through code patching in the process memory.
 This means that a breakpoint set in one thread will be replicated across all threads.